ember-cli-deploy/ember-cli-deploy/docs/v0.6.x/dotenv-support.md

 ## Deploy-Target Specific Variables

 For variables that are specific to a particular deployment target, create a file in the root of your project named `.env.deploy.<deploy-target>` where `<deploy-target>` is the target environment you are deploying to.
+Make sure you also have created `.env`, even if the file is empty.
 Variables defined in an deploy-target specific file will override those defined in a top-level `.env` file.

 So, for example, if you were deploying to your staging environment like so: